nacx/circus/README.md

 compilation directory.
 The common pattern is, however, to have the Circus library installed in your system and reference the headers files as shown above.

+Also take into account that circus uses POSIX threads to dispatch events to the user defined callbacks.
+Make sure you link the `pthread` library when building your application.

 How to contribute
 -----------------